TritonSE/onboarding/writeup/part-2/2-3-Task-assignment.md

 [Link to updated `TaskDetail` page in Figma](https://www.figma.com/file/8eRDNyOrYRgyN7NNb0mIXA/Onboarding-Todo-App?type=design&node-id=38-575&mode=design&t=sAnv6Hgp6SzriN7g-4)

+- Show a `UserTag` for the task's assignee.
 - When "Edit task" is clicked, display the `TaskForm` component in edit mode with the data from this task.
 - When the `TaskForm` is submitted, display the task information view again with the updated task data.

 ### Walkthrough

-1. In the `TaskDetail` page component, add another state variable `isEditing` which will store a boolean indicating whether the `TaskForm` is open.
+1. In the `TaskDetail` page component, import `UserTag` and use it to display the assignee.
+2. Add another state variable `isEditing` which will store a boolean indicating whether the `TaskForm` is open.
-2. Set `isEditing` to true when the "Edit task" button is clicked.
+3. Set `isEditing` to true when the "Edit task" button is clicked.
-3. When `isEditing` is true, display a `TaskForm` in edit mode prefilled with this task's data; otherwise, display the task information as we just implemented.
+4. When `isEditing` is true, display a `TaskForm` in edit mode prefilled with this task's data; otherwise, display the task information as we just implemented.
 Upon submission of the `TaskForm`, change `isEditing` back to false and set the `task` state variable to the updated task in the callback.
-4. Test your changes by opening the `TaskDetail` page, clicking "Edit task," changing the values, and clicking Save.
+5. Test your changes by opening the `TaskDetail` page, clicking "Edit task," changing the values, and clicking Save.
 You can copy and paste user IDs from mongosh.
 Try this for multiple different tasks and try some special cases: empty form fields, a task ID instead of a user ID, a nonexistent ID, no change in the form, etc.
    <details>
    <summary><strong>🤔 For new developers: Thinking about the user experience</strong></summary>